rundeck/docs/docs/learning/howto/workinglogs.md

 ### **Docker Container Installation**

-For installations on a Docker container, the service.log content is printed directly in the container log.
+For installations in a Docker container, the service.log content is printed directly in the container log.
 You can use the `docker logs` command to access that information.<br>
 See the current service.log content with:

 ```
 docker logs <container_id>